New Multi50 Arkema 4 trimaran:

 Gilles Galinier, Communication Vice President for the Arkema Group, sheds light on the Group’s materials on the Arkema 4:

 “The work undertaken with the Elium® resin has been extensive and complements developments in other markets such as wind power.
-And the construction of Arkema 4 will be an opportunity for us to demonstrate the recyclability of composites made from this thermoplastic resin.
+And the construction of Arkema 4 was an opportunity for us to demonstrate the recyclability of composites made from this thermoplastic resin.
 This latest trimaran is also a superb showcase for other products from our Group, including Bostik’s structural glues that make a major contribution in terms of lightweighting, toughness and durability.
-We have R&D teams dedicated to this construction project to identify materials already applicable and others potentially so in the longer term.
+We had R&D teams dedicated to this construction project to identify materials already applicable and others potentially so in the longer term.
 A racing boat like this new trimaran is a tremendous driver of brand image, but above all it’s a full scale laboratory that enables us to show and test the performance of our materials in real-life sailing conditions.
 A “materials demonstrator” that can be transferred to other application sectors.”

 New generation sails